swiftlang/swift-evolution/zzzz-nesting.md

 - The rules should be the same as for nested types, so marking a member of an extension `private` would restrict its visiblity to the scope of this extension.

-- The goals of SE-0169 could be achieved in this model by simply putting an extension inside a type declaration, while keeping `private` members protected.
+- The goals of SE-0169 could be achieved in this model by simply putting an extension inside a type declaration, while keeping `private` members protected from regular extensions.

 Nested extensions should also be allowed to contain stored properties of the enclosing class, thus enabling better visibility management for those as well: